CS4224-Best-Team-2021/cs4224/README.md

 > If a cluster is already running and you just want to reset the database, go to the next section.
  ### To install/reset `wholesaledb`:
 - Ensure that the project files have been downloaded.
-- Start the CockroachDB cluster.
+- Ensure the cluster is running by running `bash status.sh`.
+If not go to the previous section.
 - Run `bash create-db.sh` on any machine with the project files to create the database `wholesaledb`.
   - The script will ask for `a/b`, so choose a or b depending on your workload.
 ### To start a SQL session: